ViktorNfa/viktornfa.github.io/_publications/2022ICAS_alphaUAV.md

 title: "Design of a HALE UAV for atmospheric imaging"
 collection: publications
 type: "conference" # "journal", "conference", "other"
-authors: "Nan Fernandez-Ayala V., Vimlati L., <b>Matoses Gimenez A.</b>, Delmotte H., Ivchenko M. and Mariani R."
+authors: "<b>Nan Fernandez-Ayala V.</b>, Vimlati L., Matoses Gimenez A., Delmotte H., Ivchenko M. and Mariani R."
 date: 2022-09-01
 venue: 'International Council of the Aeronautical Sciences (ICAS)'
 # citation: 'Your Name. &quot;Paper Title.&quot; <i>Journal 1</i>.' # If not defined, the recommended citation is automatically generated